kovacevicdejan/snake/README.md

 # snake
-An implementation of a classic Snake game with score tracking, three levels of difficulty and support for dark and light theme options, implemented in Java using the awt package.
+- Built a classic Snake game with score tracking, three levels of dificulty and support for dark and light theme options in Java using the Abstract Window Toolkit package.